-We recognise that children are capable of abusing their peers.
-As a school, we work to minimise the risk of peer on peer abuse through the curriculum, assemblies, Finton Goals and Pupils' Council.
+As a school, we work to minimise the risk of child on child abuse through teaching the curriculum, assemblies, Finton Goals and Pupils' Council.
+We teach Relationship Education for all pupils through our RSE / PSHEE scheme of work and this covers the characteristics of healthy relationships.
 These are used at all stages of the child's development to tackle such issues as: